gofynd/fdk-client-swift/documentation/platform/WEBHOOK.md

 | body | HistoryPayload | yes | Request body |

-Retrieve historical reports of webhook events.
+Retrieve history reports for a specific company based on the provided filters.

 *Returned Response:*